 - Femoral neck fractures – Depending on fracture location these are further classified as

-- Subcapital fracture – just below the head of femur
+- Subcapital fracture – just below the head of the femur

 - Transcervical fracture – through mid neck

-- Basicervical fracture – through base of neck
+- Basicervical fracture – through base of the neck

 These fractures are present outside the capsule and do not cause the same degree of vascular damage as intracapsular fractures and therefore can be treated differently.
 The trochanteric fractures are extracapsular injuries.